ajorve/travelmates/README.md

 Here is a mockup using [draw.io](https://draw.io/) showing some basic ideas.

-Here is the [link](docs/twf_mockups.pdf) to the PDF image of the vision I have for this project.
+Here is the [link](docs/twf_mockups.pdf) --link broken-- to the PDF image of the vision I have for this project.

 ### Data Model